code-423n4/2022-12-gogopool-findings/data/cryptonue-Q.md

 Consider to use the updated one, https://github.com/transmissions11/solmate

-# [L] MultisigManager doesn't have `unregister` function

-MultisigManager.sol contains a hard limit of `MULTISIG_LIMIT` to 10.
-Meanwhile in the contract, there are functions like `registerMultisig`, `enableMultisig`, and `disableMultisig`.
-So, logically, there should be a `unregister` or `remove` for the multisig.

-If the limit is reached and some address was disabled or maybe compromised, it will locked the protocol from registering new multisig.

-If multisig is secure enough so that it wont get compromised, then the hard limit of it seems unnecessary.

 # [L] Missing TokenggAVAX.sol storage gaps

 Storage gaps are a convention for reserving storage slots in a base contract, allowing future versions of that contract to use up those slots without affecting the storage layout of child contracts.
 The TokenggAVAX, which inherits openzeppelin/contracts-upgradeable library is missing this storage gaps.